 The last 100km of the Camino de Santiago along the French Way is the classic 7-day Camino experience.
-You will walk from Sarria to Santiago de Compostela across the green Galician countryside, meeting other pilgrims along the way.
+You will walk from Sarria to Santiago de Compostela across the green Galician countryside, meeting many pilgrims along the way.

 The French Way is the most famous route of the Camino, featuring in movies such as Martin Sheen’s The Way and books such as Paulo Coelho The Pilgrimage.
 The French Way, Camino Frances, starts in the French Pyrenees and crosses the Rioja wine region, passing fantastic cities such as Pamplona and Burgos, before reaching the stunning mountains of León and finally Galicia.

 This is the second most popular Camino route.
 Starting in beautiful Lisbon, the Camino Portugues takes walkers across beautiful villages, unspoilt rural landscapes and UNESCO sites in Portugal such as Porto before reaching the South of Galicia.
-It is a more rural Camino and also one of the best Camino routes for cycling.

 The Northern Way is a stunning coastal Camino: it starts in chic San Sebastian, in the Basque Country, and follows the lush Northern coast of Spain into Cantabria and Asturias.
 You will get the chance to sample the region’s delicious cuisine and go for a swim in one of the many beaches along the way.

 Via de la Plata is the Camino for adventurers, the road less travelled.
-The trail starts in the fascinating Andalucian city of Seville and heads North across rural landscapes but also passing beautiful historic cities or wonderful culture and heritage such as Merida, Salamanca and Ourense.
+The trail starts in the fascinating Andalucian city of Seville and heads North across rural landscapes but also passing beautiful historic cities or wonderful culture and rich Roman heritage such as Merida, Salamanca and Ourense.

 The Cluny Camino starts in the French town of Cluny, by its medieval abbey, and crosses the Beaujolais hills towards Le Puy-en-Velay to join the Le Puy Way to Santiago.